IRobotizeInternet/RuRay/RuRay/RuRay.BLL/ReadMe.txt

 Known issue
 ----
 - Often chorme driver does not connect/Dont click/click on incorrect element even after refersing the page.
-Must close all the google chrome browser before running the RuRayr (Sometime existing browser cause new browser to be opened with unknown port that will eventually throw up (https://stackoverflow.com/questions/56356452/selenium-chromedriver-the-http-request-to-the-remote-webdriver-server-for-url)
+- Must close all the google chrome browser before running the RuRay (Sometime existing browser cause new browser to be opened with unknown port that will eventually throw up (https://stackoverflow.com/questions/56356452/selenium-chromedriver-the-http-request-to-the-remote-webdriver-server-for-url)
 Unhandled exception.
 System.IO.FileLoadException: Could not load file or assembly 'Microsoft.Extensions.DependencyModel, Version=2.1.0.0, Culture=neutral, PublicKeyToken=adb9793829ddae60'.
 The located assembly's manifest definition does not match the assembly reference.
 (0x80131040) [TO FIX: Clean and rebuild the solution]
+- Run RuRay.API.exe through executable from bin folder when running the entire application.

 --